hn374/Developer-Notes/React/React.md

 Facebook recommends using composition instead of inheritance to reuse code between components.
 A more specific component renders a more generic one and configures it with props.

 ***

+# React Libraries

+## Redux

+Redux is a state management solution.
+It makes it possible to connect every component directly to the entire state and thus eliminates the need to use props or callbacks.

+## Material UI

+Set of components created by Google using their Material Design philosophy.

+## React Router

+One of the best React libraries for handling routing.
+The routes are considered as components.
+When the app is running, the routes are rendered to the screen.

+## React DnD

+A library used to build complex drag and drop interfaces.